 PHYS 260.
 Introduction to Experimental Design.
 This intermediate-level laboratory course involves the study of experimental design and measurement techniques, data reduction and analysis methods, and oral and written presentation skills.
 Experiments will vary with availability of equipment and technologies.
+Two lecture and one 2-hour lab periods.
 Prerequisite: PHYS 202.
-2 credits.
+3 credits.
 SP and WR.